It’s the time of the metrics. We can measure virtually anything. As in business so in football.

 But let’s not completely abandon the distance covered by the players!
 How about adding additional variables like speed or time or passes or ball possession into the equation.
 Now we uncover some new patterns: eg. that our movements are becoming more and more irregular during the later stages of the game, or that our transition into the attack is slower due to the particular player not doing the sprints with the same speed as before.
 By that, we are definitely confusing Grandma but we could also find out a few things that are not visible by a plain eye.
 Yes, we can begin talking INSIGHTS here.

-If the INSIGHTS prove we can act upon them and thus improve our game = come closer to score goals, defend more solidly, in other words, drive our business value than we can talk about insights that drive action = ACTIONABLE INSIGHTS.
+If the INSIGHTS prove we can act upon them and thus improve our game = come closer to score goals, defend more solidly, in other words, drive our business value then we can talk about insights that drive action = ACTIONABLE INSIGHTS.

 THE ILLUMINATION = THE CRUYFF MOMENT

 I know the Grandma’s yawning out loud but here enters legendary Cruyff.
 (Sorry all Real fans out there.
-This is not a fandom stuff!)
+This is not fandom stuff!)
 And legendary nr.
 14 definitely brings something new into the game.
 Something that is a moment where a human still exceeds the machines.
 Listen to the great man:

 It isn’t the man on the ball who decides where the ball goes, but the players without the ball.